top of page

 Conclusion

 There is no one-sized methodology to create a 100% job satisfaction.
 This will highly unlikely to happen.
-But you can explore ways to fulfil at least a 70% benchmark.
+But you can explore ways to achieve your own benchmark.

 To HRs and the teams involved -- Herzberg’s Two-Factor Theory serves as a starting point.

-By creating an environment that espouses consistent and authentic appreciation while fixing job satisfaction at the core, you are developing employees who will enjoy the rich experience in working for the company.
-They will be motivated, productive and fulfilled, resulting in positive shout-outs in LinkedIn and elevating the company to greater heights.
+By creating an environment that espouses consistent and authentic appreciation while fixing job satisfaction at the core, you are creating the appropriate employee experience.
+Staff will be motivated and feel that the firm cares for them, resulting in positive shout-outs in LinkedIn and deepening your EVP (employee value preposition).

-The key to unlock a well-balanced job satisfaction level is to have an all-rounded, data-driven conversation (from internal surveys conducted) with various teams across levels within an organization.
-Develop the points of agreement and define the "in-between" definition of job satisfaction from an employee's perspective within a firm's standpoint.
+The key to unlock a well-balanced job satisfaction level is to have an all-rounded, data-driven conversation (from employee engagement / pulse surveys conducted) with the Line Managers within an organization.
+Develop the points of agreement and launch campaigns to promote "Satisfiers" in your workplace.

 Recent Posts